|

 nights of his career.
 In May 1995, Sgouros performed in a gala recital at St James's Palace in London, attended by Their Majesties the

-King and Queen of Sweden, HRH the Duke of Kent, and more than 300 other
+King and Queen of Sweden, Constantine II (former King of Greece), HRH the Duke of Kent, and more than 300 other

 distinguished guests.
 In 1997 he was invited by Russian President Boris Yeltsin to Moscow as part